Exploring the role of Leggett-Garg inequality for quantum cryptography

 as already observed in \cite{BTC+04}.
-This implies that Eve can simultaneously share LGI violating correlations between Alice and Bob.
-This demonstrates the weakening of monogamy in the case of temporal correlations and has the cryptographic significance that, to be assured of security, a larger degree violation of LGI would be required in the LG protocol than the degree of violation of the Bell-CHSH inequality required in the CHSH protocol.
-Nevertheless, the LG protocol is conceptually important because it highlights the fundamental difference between spatial and temporal correlations, considered from the perspective of security.
+This implies that Eve can simultaneously share the LGI violating correlations between Alice and Bob.
+This demonstrates the weakening of monogamy in the case of temporal correlations and has the cryptographic implication that, to be assured of security, a larger degree violation of LGI would be required in the LG protocol than the degree of violation of the CHSH inequality required in the CHSH protocol.
+However, the LG protocol is conceptually important because it highlights the fundamental difference between spatial and temporal correlations, from the perspective of security.

-\textit{LG-BB84 protocol.} The discussion in the previous section suggests that it would be advantageous to decouple the device attack detection from the channel attack detection, and use LGI for essentially device attack detection while the key generation is done by the BB84 procedure.
-In order to establish LGI violating correlations between Alice-Bob, we introduce an additional basis $M_\pm \equiv \frac{1}{\sqrt{2}}(X \pm Y)$ on Bob's end.
-With these considerations, we propose the LG-BB84 protocol as follows: (1) Alice prepares states randomly in $X$ or $Y$ basis; (2) Bob measures the incoming photons randomly in $X$, $Y$ or $M_\pm$ basis; (3) After Bob classically acknowledges receipt, Alice announces her preparation bases, as does Bob his measurement bases.
+\textit{LG-BB84 protocol.} The discussion in the previous section suggests that it would be advantageous to decouple the device attack detection (LGI test affected by the weakening of monogamy) from the key generation (which is done by the BB84 scheme) and channel attack detection (which is independent of LGI violation and hence of weakening of monogamy).
+For this purpose, to establish the LGI violating correlations between Alice-Bob, we introduce an additional basis $M_\pm \equiv \frac{1}{\sqrt{2}}(X \pm Y)$ at Bob's end.
+Based on these considerations, we propose the LG-BB84 protocol as follows:(1) Alice prepares states randomly in $X$ or $Y$ basis; (2) Bob measures the incoming photons randomly in $X$, $Y$ or $M_\pm$ basis; (3) After Bob classically acknowledges receipt, Alice announces her preparation bases, as does Bob his measurement bases.
 (4) In cases where their bases are matched, the resulting outcomes constitute the raw key.
 If their bases are mismatched and Bob measured in the $X$ or $Y$ basis, the outcomes are discarded.
-If their bases are mismatched and Bob measured $M_\pm$,the outcomes are used to test for violation of the following form of LGI obtained by rewriting Eq.(\ref{eq:chsh}) where $x(x')$ and $y(y')$ are replaced by $X(Y)$ and $M_+(M_-)$ respectively:
+If their bases are mismatched and Bob measures $M_\pm$,the outcomes are used to test for violation of the following form of LGI obtained by rewriting Eq.(\ref{eq:chsh}) where $x(x')$ and $y(y')$ are replaced by $X(Y)$ and $M_+(M_-)$ respectively: